Textalk/websocket-php/README.md

 I made it because the state of other WebSocket clients I could found was either very poor (sometimes failing on large frames) or had huge dependencies (React…).

 The Client should be good.
-If it isn't, tell me!

 The Server there because much of the code would be identical in writing a server, and because it is used for the tests.
 To be really useful though, there should be a Connection-class returned from a